citrez/autoIG/README.md

 ## Automated trading using IG's API

+The aim of this repository is to allow for as-easy-as-possible exploration of various trading stategies and techniques.
+To this end, I want to make it as easy as possible to
+1) Train new models with new stagties/ hyperparamters.
+2) Deploy these models into a shadoow environemnt
+3) Monitor the performance of said models

+Below I set out the specifics of how I address these 3 points.

 I try to keep documentation as close to code as possible.
 There is documentation in the DBML.
 Comments on the code.
 ## Getting started
-start grafana with `./bin/grafana-server web ` in the grafana repo Start a local server on port 8000 using `python3 -m http.server` in the autoIG folder.
+start grafana with `./bin/grafana-server web ` in the grafana repo Start a local server on port 8000 using `python3 -m http.server` in the autoIG folder. grafana username and password is admin
 TODO: Make this in root dir
 Start mlflow using `mlflow ui` command
 In grafana, connect to mysql with root user